vr000m/ConMon/README.md

 ```
 $ sudo ./conmon
-extended by Varun Singh / Copyright (c) 2005 The Tcpdump Group
-THERE IS ABSOLUTELY NO WARRANTY FOR THIS PROGRAM.

 1. en0  (No Desc.)
 2. fw0	(No Desc.)
 3. en1	(No Desc.)
 IPv6: fe80::xx:xx:xx:xx%en1	IPv4: xx.xx.xx.xx
 4. p2p0	(No Desc.)
 Enter the interface number (1-4):
 ```

-* If you do not want the choose the network interface then pass it as a command-line argument.
+* If you do not want the choose the network interface every time then pass it as a command-line argument.
+You can use `ifconfig` to lookup the interfaces.

 For example:

 ```